Many or all companies we feature compensate us. Compensation and editorial

 Home Equity Home Sale-Leasebacks

-If you have significant equity in your home and need fast cash, a home-sale leaseback is a way to tap into your home’s value.
-This option lets you access your home’s equity without taking on additional debt, and the process involves selling your home and then renting it back from an investor or buyer.
+If you have significant equity in your home and need fast cash, a home sale-leaseback lets you access your home’s value without taking on additional debt.

-Homeowners might like this option because they don’t need to find a new home to access the funds.
-They can continue living there without additional moving and homebuying expenses.
+Homeowners might prefer this option because it eliminates the need to find a new home, avoiding moving and homebuying expenses.

 Option 1: Short-term

-A short-term leaseback agreement could work well if you plan to move in the near term but need more time to find your next home.
-It will provide interim housing as you continue searching for a property.
+A short-term leaseback agreement is ideal if you plan to move soon but need more time to find your next home.
+This arrangement provides interim housing, giving you the flexibility to search for a new property without rushing.

 Option 2: Long-term

-The process of initiating a sale-leaseback will vary depending on whether you work with an independent buyer or company.
-With an independent buyer, you may work out an agreement with their real estate agent before you reach the closing table.
-But with a company, you’ll provide deals about your home, and it will make an offer.
+The process of initiating a sale-leaseback varies depending on whether you work with an independent buyer or a company.
+With an independent buyer, you might negotiate the terms of the leaseback with their real estate agent before reaching the closing table.
+The agreement often involves details such as the lease duration, monthly rent, and any responsibilities for home maintenance.

 Why would homeowners use a sale-leaseback?